joyceyu579/Interactive-visual-tool-for-drug-discovery-workflows/README.md

 7) Double click .ipynb file.
 8) Run the notebook.
 It will take a minute to build the diagram.
 9) When the notebook is done running, you will get a pop up in a new web browser with your interactive image.
 A file (.html) will also be automatically saved in your computer's downloads folder.
-10) Double click .html file, and play around with it as you please!
+10) Double click .html file, and your interactive image will appear.
+Play around with it as you please!
 Hovering over different nodes and links reveals more information.
 11) Send .html file to the respective client or team members.

 ## Languages, Libraries, and environment used: